andrealorenzon/testo_tesi/tesi.md

 - **C1**: statement of a mother company integrating the statements of its controlled subsidiaries or branches with no unconsolidated companion,
 - **C2**: statement of a mother company integrating the statements of its controlled subsidiaries or branches with an unconsolidated companion,
 - **U1**: statement not integrating the statements of the possible controlled subsidiaries or branches of the concerned company with no consolidated companion.
-- **U2**: statement not integrating the statements of the possible controlled subsidiaries or branches of the concerned company  with an consolidated companion.
+- **U2**: statement not integrating the statements of the possible controlled subsidiaries or branches of the concerned company with a consolidated companion.
 - **LF**: limited financials: information based on rounded figures officially available, sometimes collected from other directories or websites.

 ```